MoreUnit/org.moreunit.intellij.plugin/README.md

 A: It looks like version x.y.z of IntelliJ isn't available for download anymore, and you're the first one noticing it.
 You should replace `intellij.version` in `pom.xml` by a version that is available for download, and rebuild.
-The build will probably fail again because IntelliJ's dependencies will have change.
-Therefore, once the build has downloaded the requested version of IntelliJ, you should run the script `WHEN-INTELLIJ-VERSION-CHANGES_list-additional-classpath-elements.sh` and replace all `additionalClasspathElement`, except the first one, with the script output.
+The build will probably fail again because IntelliJ's dependencies will have changed.
+Therefore, once the build has downloaded the requested version of IntelliJ, you should run the script `WHEN-INTELLIJ-VERSION-CHANGES_list-additional-classpath-elements.sh` and then edit `pom.xml` to replace all `additionalClasspathElement`, except the first one, with the script output.

 ### References / Links